brunoPatrocinio/tempUmid/README.md

 # tempUmid
-A prototype to collect data from de Temperature and Humidity sensor and send the data to a Node JS server by an API.
+A prototype to collect data from the Temperature and Humidity sensor and send the data to a Node JS server by an API.

 This program is set to be used with ESP 32 .
 It' was loaded to an Esp 32 Wroom.
 See the design schematics to know how to use and connect the PINS.